ky2710/javascript-allonge-six/myAllonge/markdown/main_3_collections.md

 ### operations on ordered collections

 Let's define some operations on ordered collections.
-Here's `mapWith`, it takes an ordered collection, and returns another ordered collection representing a mapping over the original:[^mapWith]
+Here's `mapWith`, it takes an ordered collection, and returns another ordered collection representing a mapping over the original:`1`

-[^mapWith]: Yes, we also used the name `mapWith` for working with ordinary collections elsewhere.
+>`1` Yes, we also used the name `mapWith` for working with ordinary collections elsewhere.
 If we were writing a library of functions, we would have to disambiguate the two kinds of mapping functions with special names, namespaces, or modules.
 But for the purposes of discussing ideas, we can use the same name twice in two different contexts.
 It's the same idea, after all.
 ```js
 const mapWith = (fn, collection) =>
   ({